GItEstl/Internship_TCD/README.txt

 How to run the automated tests?
 Simply execute the following command:
         dune runtest
 If no message appears, all the tests have been successful.
+You will find in the text file src/Tests.txt a short description of each test

+How to add an automated test?
+Add the following line to the Testing.ml file:
+        let%expect_test _ = print_string (main "<path of the test>"); [%expect{| <string corresponding to the output> |}]